 Related offerings include my series of audio programs from Sounds True and PESI.

-My latest book is Just One Thing: Developing a Buddha Brain One Simple Practice at a Time.
-In Just One Thing, I present 52 powerful yet down-to-earth ways (practices) to build up a “buddha brain” for more peace of mind in stressful times, greater inner strength and confidence, and an unshakeable sense of contentment and worth.
+In 2011, I wrote Just One Thing: Developing a Buddha Brain One Simple Practice at a Time, which presents 52 powerful yet down-to-earth ways (practices) to build up a “buddha brain” for more peace of mind in stressful times, greater inner strength and confidence, and an unshakeable sense of contentment and worth.
 The practices are grounded in modern neuroscience, positive psychology, my background in the very real world of business and raising a family.

 My writings have been published in Therapy Networker, Tricycle Magazine, New Beginnings (the magazine of the Le Leche League), and Inquiring Mind; in the Insight Journal, my latest article is Mind Changing Brain Changing Mind.
 I have a regular blog, Your Wise Brain, at Psychology Today & Huffington Post, and I also offer a free e-newsletter – Just One Thing – which presents a simple practice each week (that’s not in my book) that you can do a few minutes a day to help you feel greater happiness, love, and wisdom.